hristo8stanev/LambdaEcommerceProject/README.md

    - (Priority: High - 2)
 - **Test Case 19:** Try to login with changed password.
      - (Priority: High - 2)
 - **Test Case 20:** Click on Forgotten Password, fill in a valid email address, and click Continue.
-(Priority: Medium)
+    - (Priority: Medium - 3)
 - **Test Case 21:** Click on Forgotten Password, leave the email address field empty, and click Continue.
-(Priority: Medium)
+    - (Priority: Medium - 3)
 - **Test Case 22:**  Click on Forgotten Password, fill in an invalid email address, and click Continue.
-(Priority: Medium)
+    - (Priority: Medium - 3)

 ### Search Tests: